 Entrepreneurship and Employment

-Recognizing that innovation and entrepreneurship are key to competitiveness, the USAID Jordan Competitiveness Program worked to help create a center for innovation and entrepreneurship at the King Hussein Business Park and to engage major supporting organizations in the innovation ecosystem—including Oasis500 and iPARK—in providing specialized services to entrepreneurs and technology start-up companies hosted at the center.
+Recognizing that innovation and entrepreneurship are key to competitiveness, the USAID Jordan Competitiveness Program (JCP) worked to help create a center for innovation and entrepreneurship at the King Hussein Business Park (KHBP) and to engage major supporting organizations in the innovation ecosystem — including Oasis500 and iPARK — in providing specialized services to entrepreneurs and technology startup companies hosted at the center.
 Complementing these efforts, JCP, worked with individual entrepreneurs to offer training in app development, the Internet of Things, and soft skills.
 On a policy level, JCP played a critical role in advocating for Career Guidance Offices at major Jordanian universities as well as to push through Venture Capital (VC) regulations that are helping attract more capital to the country’s startups.

 Seed Investment for Jordanian Innovators

 Under a grant by the USAID Jordan Competitiveness Program, the Entrepreneurial & Investment Project Development Co (Oasis500) has concluded several three-day bootcamps with the aim of enhancing the creation of new startups and facilitating their access to follow-on investment opportunities, while providing them with the seed investment they require to kick off their projects.
 The bootcamps come as part of a series of activities aimed at orienting the entrepreneurial community in Jordan toward the high-value fields of Clean & Sustainable Technologies, Healthcare Technologies, Hardware and Electronics Design, and Urban Solutions.
 Simultaneously, the project aims to change the low-engagement of the targeted sectors -- especially by youth, women, students, and underprivileged communities -- by providing them with the right tools and preparation to engage both actively and effectively.

 Transforming Internships into Paid Employment Opportunities